Novae heat their food: mass transfer by irradiation: Mass transfer rates

 \section{Mass transfer rates}

-In Fig. \ref{fig:rates} we calculate the mass transfer rates $\dot{m}$ from \textsc{mesa} profiles at $t=t_{\rm max}= r/c_{\rm s}$ using two methods: \begin{enumerate} \item {\it Direct:} $\dot{m}=\rho c_{\rm s}r\Delta r$, with $\rho$ and $c_{\rm s}$ evaluated at $r(t=0)$ and with $\Delta r=r(t_{\rm max})-r(0)$.
-That is, we identify the Roche lobe with the companion's quiescent radius (see Fig. \ref{fig:profile}). \item {\it Heated layer:} $\dot{m}=\Delta m_{\rm heat}/t_{\rm max}$, where $\Delta m_{\rm heat}$ is the mass that is heated above $T_{\rm irr}/2$.
-The heating front is very sharp, such that we are not sensitive to the exact threshold; see Fig. \ref{fig:wave}. \end{enumerate} In light of the discussion in Section \ref{sec:rlo}, the two methods should be equivalent up to an order-unity factor.
+In Fig. \ref{fig:rates} we calculate the mass transfer rates $\dot{m}$ from \textsc{mesa} profiles at $t=t_{\rm max}= r/c_{\rm s}$ using two methods: \begin{enumerate} \item {\it Heated layer:} $\dot{m}=\Delta m_{\rm heat}/t_{\rm max}$, where $\Delta m_{\rm heat}$ is the mass that is heated above $T_{\rm irr}/2$.
+The heating front is very sharp, such that we are not sensitive to the exact threshold; see Fig. \ref{fig:wave}.
+Note that by omitting order-unity coefficients here (for the sake of simplicity), we overestimate $\dot{m}$ by an overall factor of $3^{1/3}(2\sqrt{\rm e}/F)^{2/3}\approx 2.4$, which is not crucial considering the other simplifications and uncertainties of the model and of the observations. \item {\it Direct:} $\dot{m}=\rho c_{\rm s}r\Delta r$, with $\rho$ and $c_{\rm s}$ evaluated at $r(t=0)$ and with $\Delta r=r(t_{\rm max})-r(0)$.
+That is, we identify the Roche lobe with the companion's quiescent radius (see Fig. \ref{fig:profile}).
+Here too we omit order-unity coefficients in order to match the normalization of both methods (see Fig. \ref{fig:rates}). \end{enumerate} In light of the discussion in Section \ref{sec:rlo}, the two methods should be equivalent.
 This is confirmed by Fig. \ref{fig:rates}, which also agrees with the analytical scaling found in equation \eqref{eq:loss_heat_prop}: $\dot{m}\propto m^{1.3}T^{5/3}$.
 Below $T_{\rm irr}\lesssim 2\times 10^4\textrm{ K}$ many of our model's assumptions break down.
 Specifically, the opacity can no longer be approximated by Kramers' law, and $T_{\rm irr}$ becomes comparable to the donor's quiescent temperature, smearing the heating front.
 The heating at the precursor below the front (Fig. \ref{fig:wave}) leads to its expansion, such that $r_{\rm L}$ no longer falls inside the region with flat $T$ and $\rho$ (Fig. \ref{fig:profile}).
 Both our numerical methods and the analytical solution lose accuracy at these low irradiation temperatures.
 As we show below, we are interested mainly in $T_{\rm irr}\gtrsim 2\times 10^4\textrm{ K}$ anyway; we provide the direct solution for $T_{\rm irr}<2\times 10^4\textrm{ K}$ in Fig. \ref{fig:rates} only as a rough approximation.

 Following a short thermonuclear runaway at the onset of a nova eruption, the white dwarf's luminosity reaches $\sim 10^{38}\textrm{ erg s}^{-1}$ --- similar to the Eddington luminosity --- equivalent to $T_{\rm irr}\approx 5\times 10^4\textrm{ K}$ on the companion's surface \citep{Prialnik86,Gehrz98,Chomiuk2020}.
 According to Fig. \ref{fig:rates}, the mass transfer rate reaches $\sim 10^{-6}\msunyr$ --- about a thousand times the quiescent value set by gravitational waves and magnetic braking \citep{Patterson84}.
 The white dwarf then cools down, and over a time-scale of roughly a year its luminosity drops by two orders of magnitude, such that $T_{\rm irr}\approx 2\times 10^4\textrm{ K}$ \citep{Prialnik86,Hillman2014}.
 It is clear from Section \ref{sec:rlo} that $\dot{m}$ adjusts to changes in $T_{\rm irr}$ on a time-scale of $r/c_{\rm s}$, which is measured in hours --- practically instantaneously compared to the decline of $T_{\rm irr}$.